Duder-onomy/ember-resize-aware/README.md

 export default Component.extend(ResizeAware, {
   debounceRate: 400, // You can optionally set the debounce rate, the default is 200, 0 during testing.

-  didResize(width, height, event) {
+  didResize(width, height) {
     // YOU GET THE WIDTH!
 AND THE HEIGHT!
-AND THE ORIGINAL EVENT!
+BOOM!
   },
 });
 ```